gangofnuns/cloudposse-tour/README.md

 Before we get too much deeper into the subject of organizing modules into components, and components into stacks, it's worth taking a second to talk about another aspect of loose coupling -- independent execution.
 Components and their module constituents are generally managed as a single contiguous tfstate.
 That is to say, when you build a component, you update it via a single terraform run.
 Any state that the component manages is recorded as a single, independent tfstate file, written to the s3 bucket it uses for managing its own state.

+# Components are organized into Stacks

 By contrast, stacks are composed of multiple components.
 Hence, it may take several terraform runs, one per component, and in a particular order, to achieve the build out of an entire stack.

-# Components are organized into Stacks

-Ordering of terraform runs.
-Each module simply passes the entire collected structure, known as a 'context'.
-That context also includes the nested states of any other modules that are part of this component.
+A typical component might be a VPC, an ElasticSearch cluster, or an RDS Cluster.
+By contrast, a typical stack might define all the systems for an entire AWS account.
+If a stack defines, for example, an entire AWS account, then it might well include first a VPC definition (hence, an independent tfstate), then an RDS cluster definition, and finally, let's say, an application cluster of some sort.

+Each of these would be defined as a separate component, with a superimposed ordering:  To build a this stack, you must first have a VPC, and then an RDS Cluster, before you can finally spin up the application cluster.
+The ordering is important here, as well as the three independent Terraform runs required to complete the stack.

 # Wrappers, the key to ordered execution

+How does Cloudposse achieve this independent ordering?
+In short, it's done through the use of sophisticated wrapper tools, which can run terraform multiple times, using different configuration sets per run, and in a specific order (or even with parallel ordering, in some cases).
+This is the world of wrappers such as Atmos, which we will visit shortly.

+# Geodesic - The handy toolbox

 # Variant2 - the wrapper library